My Terminal Setup, Explained

 export FZF_CTRL_T_OPTS="--preview 'bat --color=always --line-range=:100 {}'"

-The --preview option on Ctrl+T shows a file preview (using bat for syntax highlighting) as you scroll through the matches.
-This is the feature that gets the "wait, what was that?" questions during screen shares.
-It looks flashy but it's genuinely practical โ when you're looking for a file and can't remember the exact name, seeing a preview of the content as you browse is faster than opening each candidate.
+--preview on Ctrl+T shows a syntax-highlighted file preview (using bat) as you scroll through matches.
+This is the feature that prompts the "wait, what was that?" questions during screen shares.
+Looks flashy.
+Also genuinely practical, I think โ when you're looking for a file and can't remember the exact name, seeing content preview as you browse beats opening each candidate.

-I'm not a "rewrite everything in Rust" evangelist, but a few Rust-based CLI tools have replaced their GNU counterparts in my daily workflow because they're noticeably better.
+Not a "rewrite everything in Rust" evangelist.
+But a few Rust tools have replaced their GNU counterparts because they're noticeably better at the job.

 rg "useState" --type ts

-Search for "useState" in all TypeScript files.
-With grep, that would be grep -rn "useState" --include="*.ts" --include="*.tsx" . โ more typing, harder to remember.
+Search for "useState" in TypeScript files. grep equivalent: grep -rn "useState" --include="*.ts" --include="*.tsx" . โ more typing, harder to recall.

 fd -e json "config"

-Find files with a .json extension that have "config" in the name.
-The find equivalent would be find . -name "*config*" -name "*.json" or something like that.
-I always have to look up the find flags. fd I can type from memory.
+Find .json files with "config" in the name.
+The find equivalent involves flag combinations I have to look up every time. fd I can type from memory.

 bat replaces cat.
-It adds syntax highlighting, line numbers, and git diff markers in the gutter.
-I have alias cat="bat" in my config, which means I get syntax highlighting every time I view a file in the terminal.
-Probably the lowest-effort upgrade that provides the most visible improvement.
+Syntax highlighting, line numbers, git diff markers in the gutter. alias cat="bat" means syntax highlighting every time I view a file in the terminal.
+Lowest-effort upgrade with the most visible improvement.

 eza replaces ls.
-Tree view, git status per file, icons.
-I use eza --tree --level=2 --git to get a quick overview of a project structure with git status.
-Nicer than ls -la by a wide margin.
+Tree view, git status per file, icons. eza --tree --level=2 --git for a project structure overview with git status.
+Much nicer than ls -la.

 tmux

-I use tmux for two things: keeping sessions alive on remote servers, and splitting my local terminal into panes.
+Two uses: keeping sessions alive on remote servers (especially useful when monitoring Docker Compose services), and splitting local terminals into panes.

-The "keeping sessions alive" part is the main reason I started using it.
-If you SSH into a server and start a long-running process, then your SSH connection drops, the process dies.
-With tmux, the process runs inside a tmux session on the server.
-If your connection drops, the session keeps running.
-You reconnect and reattach.
-The process didn't notice anything happened.
+Session persistence is the main reason I started with tmux.
+SSH into a server, start a long-running process, connection drops โ the process dies.
+With tmux, it runs inside a session on the server.
+Connection drops, session keeps running.
+Reconnect and reattach.
+Process didn't notice.

-Locally, I use it to split my terminal into panes โ usually editor on the left, dev server on the right, and a small pane at the bottom for running one-off commands.
-Some people use VS Code's built-in terminal for this.
-I prefer tmux because the layout is more flexible and the shortcuts are faster once you've memorized them.
+Locally: editor on the left, dev server on the right, small pane at the bottom for one-off commands.
+Some people use VS Code's integrated terminal for this. tmux layout is more flexible and shortcuts are faster once memorized.

 # Change prefix from Ctrl+b to Ctrl+a